VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 The master should assign a unique ID for every Map/Reduce task​
 What if the coordinator gives two workers the same Map() task?
     It is possible if the master incorrectly thinks one worker died (e.g., due to temporary network issues).
-    The Reduce workers consumes data from only one of them (identify through ID) .
+    The Reduce workers **consumes data from only one of them** (identify through ID) .
 The Reduce worker never reads the intermediate results from a map task that is still not Finished
 What if the coordinator gives two workers the same Reduce() task?
-    They will both try to write the same output file on GFS! $_{->}$ may lead to inconsistent results due to concurrent appending the results $_{->}$ append is not idempotent
+    They will both try to write the same output file on GFS! ${->}$ may lead to inconsistent results due to concurrent appending the results ${->}$ append is not idempotent
     The underlying storage system needs to provide an **atomic commit** procedure​:
         Atomic: "All or nothing"
         atomic rename by GFS in MapReduce; only one complete file will be visible.